 The law provides several safe harbors for determining the minimum estimated tax that must be paid to avoid penalties.
-In 2016, the safe harbor percentage remains at 100% of the 2015 tax for individuals with 2015 AGI under \$150,000 (\$75,000 for married filing separately), but increases to 110% of the 2015 tax liability for individuals with 2015 AGI over those amounts.
-In the converse situation where an individual expects 2016 income to be lower than 2015 income, the individual can avoid penalties by paying estimated taxes for 2016 in an amount equal to at least 90% of projected 2016 tax liability.
+If your 2017 adjusted gross income was more than \$150,000 (\$75,000 if you are married filing a separate return), you must pay the smaller of 90% of your expected tax for 2018 or 110%\ of the tax shown on your 2017 return to avoid an estimated tax penalty. (\If your 2017 AGI was under these high-income thresholds, cover 100% of the tax shown on your 2017 tax return).
+Where an individual expects 2018 income to be lower than 2017 income, the individual should pay estimated taxes for 2018 in an amount equal to at least 90 percent of projected 2018 tax liability.

-Planning Suggestion: Deferring a large gain from December 2016 to January 2017 may postpone all or a portion of the federal tax payment on that gain to April 18, 2017.
-While the gain deferral may postpone the timing of tax payment, the tax rates for 2016 should also be considered when making such decisions.
-Unless you are subject to AMT, it may be beneficial to pay estimated state income taxes on a 2016 gain prior to the end of 2016 in order to obtain an itemized deduction on your federal 2016 return.
+Planning Suggestion: Deferring a large gain from December 2018 to January 2019 may postpone all or a portion of the federal tax payment on that gain to April 15, 2020.
+While the gain deferral may postpone the timing of tax payment, the tax rates for 2018 should also be considered when making such decisions.

+Unless you are subject to AMT, it may be beneficial to pay estimated state income taxes on a 2018 gain prior to the end of 2018 in order to obtain an itemized deduction on your federal 2018 return.